Hexatown/docs/microsoft/usecases/fasttrack/Be productive on the road/index.md

 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/be-productive-on-the-road
 ---
-Keep up with customer demands&#xA0;and be productive even when on the road in order to deliver better customer service and resolve issues with no delays.
+Keep up with customer demands and be productive even when on the road in order to deliver better customer service and resolve issues with no delays.

 ## Store work files in a central location